jostylr/event-when/eventwhen.md

 So what will be in obj?
 The keys will be data (redundant, but...),  hanCon for handler context, hanArgs for an array of "data" to pass in,  evObj, ev, emitter,

 Thinking about .when only emitting events, not doing other handlers.
 I think that makes it much cleaner to handle.
 Not sure why I included the other ways.
 Maybe thought that having to define an event and then just one handler on it seemed silly.
 But really, that's what events are about.

+---

+Decided to jettison all the myth/data stuff and the passin object.
+Instead, events emit data (a single object) and the context of arguments is either provided by the handler or is the empty object.
+The second argument is the event Object which should have the current scope too.
+The event definitions will not have any distinct data -- this can be put in the handler's context if needed.

 ### Version 0.5.0 Thoughts